pgeu/pgeu-system/docs/confreg/integrations.md

 ### Manually posting to conference twitter

-To manually post to twitter, just add an entry to the *Twitter post queue*.
+As an administrator, the easiest way to post to twitter using the integration is to just add an entry to the table for *Twitter post queue*.
 This button becomes available from the main dashboard of a conference once the integration has been configured.

 Only posts which are flagged as *approved* will be posted.
 All other posts are queued until they are approved.

+The system also comes with a [mobile website](#mobilesite) specifically to handle moderated postings.

 ### Posting conference news